akashsonowal/ml-foundations/ml-fundamentals/README.md

 I shilling Attack 3
-Atype of attack on a recommendation system in which users manipulate the recommendations by inflating or deflating positive 3 Interactions for their own or competing items. §
+Atype of attack on a recommendation system in which users manipulate the recommendations by inflating or deflating positive 3 Interactions for their own or competing items. § Pearson distance helps us deal with different kind of users (say optimist and pessimist)

 # Ranking
 | Candidate Generator 1